hawx/img/README.md

 }

 function short {
-  echo "Applies a simple lomo effect to the image."
+  echo "applies a simple lomo effect to the image."
 }

 function long {
-  echo "  Applies a simple lomo effect to the image, boosting it's saturation and composing with a black edged mask."
+  echo "  Applies a simple lomo effect to the image, boosting its saturation and composing with a black edged mask."
 }

 case "$1" in